Egress Windows Code

 Egress Net Clear Opening

 When the egress window is opened, it must provide 5.7 square feet of net clear opening.
 This provides enough space for an adult or child to enter or exit.
 It also provides enough room for a firefighter to enter with their gear and equipment in case of a fire.
-The requirement goes down to 5.0 square feet if the window is at grade level.
+This requirement goes down to 5.0 square feet if the window is at grade level.
 Below you will see the minimum egress window size for each type of window, although none of these minimums provides the required 5.7 square feet of net clear opening so the windows will have to be larger than these minimums in each case.

 Casement Code Requirements

 Casements must meet the following minimum window sizes for code - 20" wide & 24" tall.
 However, this minimum sized window does not provide the required 5.7 square feet of net clear opening.
+Therefore, the window you buy and install must be larger than this minimum.

 More On Casements

-Slider Window Code Requirements
+Slider Egress Windows Code

 Sliders must meet the following minimum window sizes for code - 4' wide & 4' tall.
 However, this minimum sized window does not provide the required 5.7 square feet of net clear opening.
+Therefore, the window you buy and install must be larger than this minimum.

 More On Sliding Windows